Abnossis/liri-node-app/README.md

-# liri-node-app
-# liri-node-app
+LIRI Bot

+Overview

+In this assignment, you will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
+Before You Begin

 LIRI will display your latest tweets.
 As we do not want to display your personal account, or its keys, please make an alias account and add a few tweets to it!
 Make a new GitHub repository called liri-node-app and clone it to your computer.